SSpzcee/Asunder-PHB/phb/md/Ninjutsu.md

 Speed: 8
 Seal Speed: 10

-Tags: Utility, Ground-Based
+Tags: Utility, Self, Creation

 Effects:
+You acquire a Club from the standard Club options in the Equipment section.
+You may then upgrade it using Artisan points equal to your Chakra Control \- 5.
+You may choose to double the Base Speed and Upkeep of this Technique to create a second Club in your other hand during the activation of this Technique.
+Both weapons gain the dual property (for free) but the artisan points must be split between the 2 weapons.
-You create a bo staff or naginata out of rocks or dense, chakra-congealed earth.
-When using it, you add half your ninjutsu damage bonus to your physical damage bonus, and add a Stun 4 (or increase its existing Stun by 3\) effect to it.
-This weapon persists until you let go of it.
+When using it, you add a Stun 4 (or increase its existing Stun by 3) effect to it.This Club lasts until you let go of it or end this Technique’s Upkeep.
+You may perform Handseals while holding Earth Clubs, but doing so increases the Seal Speed by 4 for one Club, and 6 for two Clubs.

 ### **Shinjuu Zanshu no Jutsu \- Double Suicide Decapitation Technique**

 After thoroughly concealing yourself, this technique allows you to move through the ground for a short amount of time, long enough to position yourself under the enemy and pull them down under the ground.

-\- Chakra: 18
+Chakra: 14
-\- Range: 8
+Range: 8
-\- Speed: 10
+Speed: 10
-\- Seal Speed: 8
+Seal Speed: 8

-Tags: Ground-Based, On-Contact, Melee, Attack
+Tags: Attack, Melee, Ground-Based

-Effects: This technique can only be used if you are hidden from your target or underground, and uses your melee Taijutsu accuracy (rather than Ninjutsu).
-If used when hidden (but not underground), this technique is considered a surprise attack, and you briefly submerge underground and then grab for your target to pull them into the earth as you pop up from underneath them.

-If you hit, you inflict them with a \-1 Immobilization Penalty per point your Accuracy beats their defense, to a maximum of \-6.
+Effects: This technique can only be used from stealth or underground, and uses your melee Taijutsu accuracy (rather than Ninjutsu).
+If you hit, you inflict them with a -1 Immobilization Penalty per point your Accuracy beats their defense, to a maximum of -6.
 They can dig themselves out from underground as a Speed 10 action which removes the penalty entirely.
 Until they get rid of the Immobilization penalty from this technique they can not move (as they are stuck to the spot), but can otherwise attack and defend themselves.

 ### **Doro Bunshin no Jutsu \- Mud Clone Technique**

 An advanced variation of Bunshin no Jutsu, this jutsu creates solid clones made from the earth beneath a shinobi's feet, which change their appearance to look like the user.
 They have many advantages over normal clones, but are significantly more difficult to create.

-Chakra: 12, \+4 per clone
+Chakra: 12, \+4\*X
-Speed: 6, \+1 per clone
+Speed: 6, \+1\*X
-Seal Speed: 4, \+2 per clone
+Seal Speed: 4, \+2\*X
 Requires: Bunshin no Jutsu

-Tags: Utility, Clone, Ground-Based
+Tags: Utility, Clone

 Effects:
+You create X clones.
 These follow all the rules for regular bunshin (limitations of 3, etc), with the following exceptions.

 If someone strikes a mud clone with an unarmed attack, they suffer a \-4 immobilization penalty, reduced by 1 every 10 IC.
-If they attack with a melee weapon, they roll 1d20+STR/10 against your 1d20+CHA/8; if they fail, the weapon is stuck in the clone (which is exposed as a clone), and retrieving it is a Speed 5 action that allows another check to pull it free with a \+2 bonus for each previous attempt.
+If they attack with a melee weapon, they roll 1d20\+STR/10 against your 1d20\+CHA/8; if they fail, the weapon is stuck in the clone (which is exposed as a clone), and retrieving it is a Speed 5 action that allows another check to pull it free with a \+2 bonus for each previous attempt.

 Against ranged attacks, mud clones can take 50 points of damage before being destroyed (and revealed as clones).